JingweiToo/Filter-Feature-Selection-Toolbox/README.md

 ## List of available filter feature selection methods
 * The extra parameter represent the parameter other than number of selected features
-* Note : Relief-F contain extra parameter to be adjusted.
+* Note : Relief-F contains extra parameter to be adjusted.
 If you do not set the parameter then the algorithm will be executed using default setting
 * You can use *opts* to set the parameter
     + K : number of nearest neighbors